-- 47. Pre-appointment checks are an integral part of the recruitment and selection process.
-Preappointment checks will be undertaken for the successful applicant(s) based on the merit list. - 48.
-Human Resources Office will carry out a final check to ensure all identification documents have been received. - 49.
-A basic Access NI check and basic financial check will be carried out prior to an applicant(s) being made a final offer of appointment. - 50.
+Pre-employment checks are an integral part of the recruitment and selection process.
+Pre-appointment checks will be undertaken for the successful applicant(s) based on the merit list and number of vacancies.

+Human Resources Office will carry out a final check to ensure all identification documents have been received.

+A basic Access NI check will be carried out prior to an applicant being made a final offer of employment.
+For some posts, a higher level of vetting may be required and this will be advised to applicants in the job specification.

 Access NI is unable to obtain overseas criminal records or other relevant information as part of the Disclosure service.
 Many countries, including most EU countries, allow their citizens to obtain certificates of good conduct or extracts from their criminal records.
-Human Resources Office will consider if it is appropriate to request this from an applicant who has recently moved to the UK. - 51.
+Human Resources Office will consider if it is appropriate to request this from an applicant who has recently moved to the UK.

 Confirmation of information provided by applicants is required to cover the last three years of an applicant's employment / education / non employment.
 A reference from an external applicant's current employer (or previous, if not currently employed) must be sought as part of the pre-appointment checks.
 Confirmation of employment dates must be sought from previous employers if current employment has lasted less than three years.
+Where there has been no employment history, a personal reference from someone (not a family member) who has known the applicant for the last 3 years must be sought.

+A reference or Access NI basic disclosure check is not required where the applicant is currently a direct recruit to the Secretariat.

-Where there has been no employment history, a personal reference from someone (not a family member) who has known the applicant for the last 3 years must be sought. - 52.
-Where permission to seek a reference from the current employer has not been given, all other checks must be completed before the applicant is contacted and asked to give permission for a reference to be sought before an offer of appointment can be made. - 53.
-Any outstanding cases where it has not been possible to validate essential qualifications must be completed prior to an offer being made. - 54.
-Applicants who have indicated on their application form that they have a disability and may require reasonable adjustments when taking up the appointment will be contacted by Human Resources Office to discuss any requirements for adjustments.
-Letters of offer of appointment will remind applicants that they must advise Human Resources Office of any reasonable adjustments they consider necessary to take up their appointment. - 55.
+Where permission to seek a reference from the current employer has not been given, all other checks must be completed before the applicant is contacted and asked to give permission for a reference to be sought before an offer of appointment can be made.

+Any outstanding cases where it has not been possible to validate essential qualifications must be completed prior to an offer being made.

+Applicants who have indicated on their application form that they have a disability and may require reasonable adjustments when taking up post will be contacted by Human Resources Office to discuss any requirements for adjustments.
+Letters of offer of appointment will remind applicants that they must advise Human Resources Office of any reasonable adjustments they consider necessary to take up their appointment.

 Human Resources Office will obtain the necessary documentation from the applicant to ensure the applicant has the right to work in the UK.

+Applicants must be assessed as to their suitability for acceptance into the Principal Civil Service Pension Scheme (NI) as well as the likelihood of them being able to provide regular and effective service.
+Health requirements may vary depending on the position being filled.
+A health questionnaire will be issued to the successful applicant for completion and returned to the Human Resources Office

+For some applicants there may be a need for a medical assessment to be carried out by the Occupational Health Service.
+This is to determine fitness for work and in some cases, whether any adjustments to the workplace are required, and applicants will be notified accordingly.

-Canvassing
+10. Canvassing

-56. Any attempt on the part of applicants to enlist support during the recruitment process could result in their disqualification.
+Any attempt on the part of applicants to enlist support during the recruitment process could result in their disqualification.